humanwhocodes/env/README.md

 ## Description

-A utility for verifying that environment variables are present in Node.js.
+A utility for verifying that environment variables are present in Node.js and Deno.
 The main use case is to easily throw an error when an environment variable is missing.
-This is most useful immediately after a Node.js program has been initiated, to fail fast and let you know that environment variables haven't been setup correctly.
+This is most useful immediately after a Node.js or Deno program has been initiated, to fail fast and let you know that environment variables haven't been setup correctly.

 ## Usage